William Shakespeare (1564-1616)

 In the absence of credible evidence to the contrary, Shakespeare must be viewed as the author of the thirty-seven plays and 154 sonnets that bear his name.
 The legacy of this body of work is immense.
 A number of Shakespeare’s plays seem to have transcended even the category of brilliance, becoming so influential as to affect profoundly the course of Western literature and culture ever after.

-The Taming of the Shrew is one of Shakespeare’s earliest comedies, and it shares many essential characteristics with his other romantic comedies, such as Much Ado About Nothing and A Midsummer Night’s Dream.
+Written around 1590 or 1592, The Taming of the Shrew is one of Shakespeare’s earliest comedies.
+It shares many essential characteristics with his other romantic comedies, such as Much Ado About Nothing and A Midsummer Night’s Dream.
 These characteristics include lighthearted and slapstick humor, disguises and deception, and a happy ending in which most of the characters come out satisfied.
 The lightheartedness of these romantic comedies contrasts sharply with the darker humor and deeper characterization of Shakespeare’s later plays, both comic and tragic.
 The youthfulness of the playwright can be seen in the whimsical spirit of the early plays.
 Like the other romantic comedies, The Taming of the Shrew focuses on courtship and marriage, but, unlike most of them, it devotes a great deal of attention to married life after the wedding.
 The other comedies usually conclude with the wedding ceremony itself.

 Of particular worry to this society were “shrews” or “scolds”–that is, cantankerous or gossipy wives, who resisted or undermined the assumed authority of the husband within a marriage.
 A large number of sermons, plays, and pamphlets of the time address related topics: the taming of shrews by their husbands or the public punishment of scolds by, for example, repeatedly dunking them in a river.
 Part of this body of literature took a very diplomatic attitude toward women, although much of it was extremely misogynistic.
 In some of this literature, it is difficult to distinguish between behavior that is being parodied and behavior that is presented as an ideal.
 This ambiguity may also be found in The Taming of the Shrew, which manages to lampoon chauvinistic behavior while simultaneously reaffirming its social validity.
 The play celebrates the quick wit and fiery spirit of its heroine even while reveling in her humiliation.